-- Imparting the knowledge of general safety procedures that should be observed on the shop floor. - Use modelling software to design and print simple geometry for additive manufacturing processes. - Hands-on experience in edge preparation, plate, wire and sheet joining operations. - Explain the different tools and equipment used for basic manufacturing processes. - Get familiar with the essential components for automation and pneumatic circuit design. - Discuss the components and functioning of various sub-systems of automobiles, such as the power train, steering system, suspension system, and braking system.
+- Impart the knowledge of general safety procedures that should be observed on the shop floor. - Use modelling software to design and print simple geometry for additive manufacturing processes. - Hands-on experience arc welding and soldering operations. - Use of different tools and accessories used for basic manufacturing processes. - Familiarize with the essential pneumatic and electro-pneumatic components for automation and design pneumatic / electropneumatic circuits for the given simple application - Understanding the functioning of various sub-systems of automobiles, such as the power train, steering system, suspension system, and braking system and realize the importance of recent developments in automotive technologies.